SacriGrape/ElementZero-Scripts/README.md

 Credit to the ElementZero Telegram for helping me out with some of the API stuff as well as listening to my requests and ideas.

 Credit to my friend Luke who helped me with my scripts when I was too stupid to understand what to do.
-You can find him at @consolelogluke on twitter.
+You can find him at https://twitter.com/ConsoleLogLuke